leskbook/HW9_README_Generator/README.md

   ## Project Objective
-  As A developer I want a README generator so that I can quickly create a professional README for a new project
+  Create a command line application that dynamically generates a prefessional README file from a user's input using Inquirer

   ## User Story
-  As A developer I want a README generator so that I can quickly create a professional README for a new project
+  As a developer I want to generate a READme so that I can quickly create a professional README for a new project
   ## Technologies
   ```
-  Inquirer,Axios
+  Inquirer, Axios
   ```

   ## Installation
-  First install Inquirer and then install axios.
-Build questions.js, markdown.js and a template.
+  Begin by installing Inquirer.
+Create gitnore file.
   ## Usage
-  At a command prompt, run node index.js
+  invoke node index.js command

   ## Credits and Reference
   none